Domestic violence in the media

 Framework conditions for a conversation on domestic violence

-- Make it clear that the victim is not to blame
+- making clear that the victim is not to blame;

-- Do not ask questions that could cause stress and a feeling of powerlessness in the victim
+- not asking questions that could cause stress and a feeling of powerlessness in the victim.

 How to talk to a victim